annameliksetian/jcv/index.md

 ## Work Experience

 ### Foxford – online education platform and LMS system (2019 - 2021)
-*Foxford is a large EdTech company and LMS platform with 3.5M registered students and 350K teachers.*
+*Foxford is a large EdTech company and LMS platform with 3.5M registered users and 350K educators.*

 **Metrics Analyst** (2020 – 2021)
 - Developed and evaluated key performance indicators to assess success of the educational content created by the department.